MoviePuzzle: Visual Narrative Reasoning through Multimodal Order Learning: Benchmarking the MoviePuzzleTitle

-For the shot-level representation of a clip, we utilize $G = \{g_1, g_2, \cdots, g_{N_{st}}\}$ to represent, where any $g_j \in G$ incorporates all information present in the $j$-th shot, and $N_{st}$ signifies the quantity of shots employed in the referred movie clip.
+\item \textit{Shot-Level Representation} For the shot-level representation of a clip, we utilize $G = \{g_1, g_2, \cdots, g_{N_{st}}\}$ to represent, where any $g_j \in G$ incorporates all information present in the $j$-th shot, and $N_{st}$ signifies the quantity of shots employed in the referred movie clip.
 This comprises a set of frames $\{f\}_{k=1}^{N_{st}^j}$, with ${N_{st}^j}$ indicates the frames number in the $j$-th shot.
-Each represents a frame $f_k \in F$ within the shot $g_j$, and the associated scene identity $sn_j$ to which the shot pertains.
+Each represents a frame $f_k \in F$ within the shot $g_j$, and its associated scene identity $sn_j$.